MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-21-Migratory-Bird-Permits/subpart-C-Specific-Permit-Provisions/section-21.76.md

 (e) *What are the standard conditions for this permit?* In addition to the general permit conditions set forth in part 13 of this chapter, rehabilitation permits are subject to the following conditions:

 (1) *Facilities.* You must conduct the activities authorized by this permit in appropriate facilities that are approved and identified on the face of your permit.
-In evaluating whether caging dimensions are adequate, the Service will use as a guideline the standards developed by the National Wildlife Rehabilitators Association and the International Wildlife Rehabilitation Council (*Minimum Standards for Wildlife Rehabilitation, 2000*).
-1 The Regional Migratory Bird Permit Office will authorize variation from the standards where doing so is reasonable and necessary to accommodate a particular rehabilitator's circumstances, unless a determination is made that such variation will jeopardize migratory birds.
-However, except as provided by paragraph (f)(2)(i) of this section, all facilities must adhere to the following criteria:
+In evaluating facilities, Service approved guidance will be used unless the rehabilitator demonstrates that variation from the guidance is humane for the bird(s) and both reasonable and necessary to accommodate the rehabilitator's particular circumstances.
+However, except as provided by paragraph (f)(2)(i) of this section, all facilities must comply with the following criteria:

-1 Copies may be obtained by contacting either the National Wildlife Rehabilitators Association, *https://nwrawildlife.org/;* or the International Wildlife Rehabilitation Council, *https://theiwrc.org.*
+1 [Reserved]

 (i) Rehabilitation facilities for migratory birds must be secure and provide protection from predators, domestic animals, undue human disturbance, sun, wind, and inclement weather.